4 Simple (and easy!) ways to kickstart your digestion for fall

 • Soak 1 cup split mung beans and 1 cup white basmati rice overnight.

-• Wash until water runs clear.
+• Wash until the water runs clear.

 • Add beans and rice and stir again.